-The bishops were first subjected to humiliations at the hands of the Communist police; they were then transferred to the summer villa of the Orthodox patriarch at Dragoslavele.
+The bishops were first subjected to humiliations at the hands of the Communist police; they were then transferred to the Summer villa of the Orthodox patriarch at Dragoslavele.
 The latter came from time to time to exhort them to join the schism.
 All his efforts were in vain and the bishops were transferred to the monastery of Caldarusani.
 About two years after they had been arrested it was learned that they were in the underground cells of the Ministry for the Interior and after that in the prisons of Vacaresti.
 Nobody has ever learned precisely how they were treated.
-The international press has published only news that could not be verified.
-It is certain however that on 10 May 1950 Mgr.
-Basil Aftenie died in a Communist prison from the ill-treatment he had received.
-Later the Communists brought to the prisons of Sighet the Greek-Catholic bishops together with the heads of the political parties who were most prominent in the past.
+The international press has published only news that could not cf. SICO, if May and 2 December 1949.

-Cf. L'Osservatore Romano of 29 January 1949, p.
+$^{41}$ Cf. $V{\text{Osservatore}}$ Romano of 29 January 1949, p.
 3.